Low-light Pedestrian Detection in Visible and Infrared Image Feeds: Issues and Challenges: Benchmark Datasets

-\paragraph{Caltech: Caltech Pedestrian Dataset~\cite{CaltechDataset-link}: } It is one of the most comprehensive standards for pedestrian detection.
+It is one of the most comprehensive standards for pedestrian detection.
 This dataset is composed of around 10 hours' worth of 640 $\times$ 480 footage that was recorded from a moving car as it traveled through metropolitan traffic, with challenging scenarios, like object occlusion and low resolution.
 350,000 bounding boxes as well as 2300 distinct pedestrians were labeled throughout around 250,000 frames (in 137 clips each lasting around a minute).

-\paragraph{KITTI: Karlsruhe Institute of Technology and Toyota Technological Institute Vision Benchmark~\cite{Geiger2012CVPR}: }
+\subsection{KITTI: Karlsruhe Institute of Technology and Toyota Technological Institute Vision Benchmark~\cite{Geiger2012CVPR}}

 It is a demanding benchmark for various real-world computer vision research, including object detection.
 It has 7481 training and 7518 test images captured from a platform, totaling around 80K labeled objects.
-The samples typically have a dimension of 384 $\times$ 1280 pixels.
+Images typically have a dimension of 384 $\times$ 1280 pixels.
 This benchmark calculates precision-recall curves for identification using bounding box overlaps and evaluates orientation estimations in bird's eye view using orientation similarity.

-\paragraph{TNO Image Fusion Dataset~\cite{TNODataset-link}: }
+\subsection{TNO Image Fusion Dataset~\cite{TNODataset-link}}

 This dataset is frequently used for the fusion of regular RGB and infrared image-based developments.
 It includes various visual ($390\text{\textendash}700~nm$), near-infrared ($700\text{\textendash}1000~nm$), and long-wave infrared ($8\text{\textendash}12~\mu m$) nighttime images of objects, such as people and vehicles captured in rural and urban environments.